z-mojomoji/sourcerer-app/README.md

 * Visual repsentation of your developing experience
 * *Finally!* Summary of all repositories you've contributed too :tada:
 * Discover interesting facts about yourself
-* News that is relevant to your code
+* :radio: News channels that is relevant to your code

 Creating your profile is just the first step for us at Sourcerer.
 Some of the things on our roadmap include:
 * Engineers to follow and learn from